 Habitat conditions in this area have suffered from severe drought conditions over the past 2 years.
 However, moisture patterns from summer 2022 leading into early 2023 allowed animals to go into winter in better body condition and should provide improved forage conditions during spring and summer 2023.
 In 2022, a Community Environmental Monitoring Program (CEMP) weather station in Pioche registered 88% of average precipitation.
 It is important to note that the preponderance of moisture in 2022 did not begin until the summer months meaning that the averages can be misleading.
 Summer and winter precipitation in 2022 and early 2023 have been well above average.
-Summer precipitation in Pioche from July through September resulted in 2.75 inches of precipitation equating to 41% of annual moisture, while winter precipitation.
+Summer precipitation in Pioche from July through September resulted in 2.75 inches of precipitation equating to 41% of annual moisture, while winter precipitation from December-February resulted in 3.1 inches of moisture, equating 47% of annual precipitation.
 SNOTEL sites adjacent to this unit indicate a great snowpack.
 Wheeler peak, north of this unit, is at 352% and Gutz Peak, adjacent to the southern portion of this unit, is at 452% of average in mid-March.
 Above-average moisture patterns in recent months should provide ample forage during the summer months.

 In addition to drought, habitat conditions in the area are affected by pinyon and juniper encroachment and feral horse use.
 Large portions of mid- and lower-elevation areas have high densities of pinyon and juniper trees, which reduce understory vegetation and palatable forage.
-Several thousand acres of pinyon and juniper stands have been treated by the Bureau of Land Management (BLM) and the Nevada Department of Wildlife (NDOW) to improve habitat for wildlife.
-Feral horse numbers in the area has been over the appropriate management level (AML).
+Several thousand acres of pinyon and juniper stands have been treated by the BLM and the NDOW to improve habitat for wildlife.
+Feral horse numbers in the area has been over the AML.
 To reduce the number of feral horses in the area, the BLM has removed 2,996 feral horses and treated 97 mares with fertility control since 2018.
 Many feral horses remain within the unit and continue to use important wildlife areas.